the-turing-way/the-turing-way/book/website/foreword/emergent-strategy.md

 ```

+This [blog post by Forte Labs](https://fortelabs.co/blog/emergent-strategy-organizing-for-social-justice) gives a great overview of the principles.
+They aren’t really separable and are lenses on the whole philosophy that brown espouses.

 ## Small is good, small is all (The large is a reflection of the small)

-Everyone who works within Tools, Practices and Systems (TPS) at the Turing should have a grand vision for the change that they want to see in the world.
+Most people I have worked with have a grand vision for the change that they want to see in the world.

 Maybe it’s making all research reproducible at the time of publication.
 Maybe it’s ensuring that every data set comes with documented metadata and provenance (a data paper for example).
 Maybe it’s investing in community-created open source software to improve research efficiency.

-I want to very, very deeply support and encourage those big dreams.
+I deeply support and encourage those big dreams.
 They can seem intimidating, impossible, or too much for one person, project or community.
 Sometimes it can be tempting to want to lie down on the floor and give up when you realise just how stacked against those collaborative practices our current incentive structures can be.

 What I love about this first principle of emergent strategy is that it gives us a pathway to making that change.

-* Want to see a kinder world?
- Be kind to the next person you interact with.
+* Want to see a kinder world? _Be kind to the next person you interact with._
 * Want to see a more reproducible publishing ecosystem?
- Help the next person you collaborate with to re-run their analyses to confirm the same answer.
+_Help the next person you collaborate with to re-run their analyses to confirm the same answer._
 * Want data scientists to be more representative of our global community in terms of ethnicity, gender, sexuality, disability and so many more dimensions and their intersections?
-Encourage the next person you mentor to share their perspective.
-Especially if that person is yourself
+_Encourage the next person you mentor to share their perspective.
+Especially if that person is yourself._

+_The Turing Way_ is a space where I hope you can start taking steps towards that change.

 ## Change is constant (Be like water)